Historical Markers in Nye County, Nevada

 Nye County Timeline

-This timeline provides a condensed summary of the historical journey of Nye County, Nevada.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Nye County, Nevada.

 - 1864: Nye County is established on February 16 as one of the original nine counties of Nevada.